Gianaris Calls For Closure Of Adult Night Club

 BY ARIEL HERNANDEZ

-State Sen. Michael Gianaris (D-Astoria) gathered with elected officials and community leaders in front of Show Palace, an adult night club in Long Island City, on Friday to call for it to be closed.
+State Sen. Michael Gianaris (D-Astoria) gathered with elected officials and community leaders in front of Show Palace, an adult night club in Long Island City, on Friday to call for the site to be shuttered following a recent prostitution bust.

-Show Palace, located at 42-50 21st St., was allegedly the location of a recent prostitution raid that resulted in the arrest of five people.
+On Dec.
+1, police conducted a prostitution raid and arrested five women at Show Palace, located at 42-50 21st St. The establishment had previously drawn complaints from the community following a drug arrest at the site in February and a shooting outside the club.

+In December 2015, the club was temporarily shut down by the city’s Police Department after law enforcement authorities determined that marijuana and cocaine were being sold at the site.

-According to Gianaris, the State Liquor Authority denied the club its liquor license repeatedly since the club was first operated as an all-nude establishment under the name Gypsy Rose.
+Gianaris said that the State Liquor Authority has repeatedly denied the club a liquor license since it first operated as an all-nude establishment under the name Gypsy Rose.

-“Our family-friendly neighborhood is no place for a sex-based business with a long record of violence, drug sales and prostitution,” said Gianaris.
-“This place has been a thorn is our community’s side for years and I will continue to protest this unwelcome establishment until its doors are closed.”
+“Show Palace has a history of violence, drug sales and prostitution arrests,” said Gianaris.
+“It is a detriment to our community and we want to see its doors shut once and for all.”

+The Queens District Attorney’s office is in the process of prosecuting those arrested during last week’s raid, but Gianaris said that he will continue to call for the club’s closure.

 The owners of former Bronx strip club Sin City—which was shut down due to gang activity, shootings and prostitution—also operate Show Palace.

-Gianaris had called for the closure of Long Island City’s Aces Gentlemen Club over the summer, resulting in that club’s closure in September.
+Gianaris had previously called for the closure of Long Island City’s Aces Gentlemen’s Club over the summer, resulting in that club’s closure in September.

 Reach Ariel Hernandez at (718) 357-7400 x144, ahernandez@queenstribune.com or @reporter_ariel.